edubart/lua-bint/README.md

 # Lua Bint

-Small portable arbitrary precision integer arithmetic library in pure Lua for computing with large integers.
+Small portable arbitrary-precision integer arithmetic library in pure Lua for computing with large integers.

-Different from most arbitrary-precision integer libraries in pure Lua out there this one uses an array of lua integers as underlying data-type in its implementation instead of using strings or large tables, so regarding that aspect this library should be more efficient.
+Different from most arbitrary-precision integer libraries in pure Lua out there this one uses an array of lua integers as underlying data-type in its implementation instead of using strings or tables of digits, so regarding that aspect this library should be more efficient.

 The library implementation was highly inspired by [tiny-bignum-c](https://github.com/kokke/tiny-bignum-c).